Haystack-Informatics/js-knowhow-share/README.md

 ### Sand-boxing

 [CodePen](https://codepen.io/#) is a great learning environment.
-I use it on a regular basis.
-This tool allows you to start messing with different JavaScript technologies in real-time without having to configure a local environment.
+This tool allows you to start messing with different JavaScript technologies in real-time without the need to configure a local environment.
+Great for building out small modules.
 It also provides a ton of features!
 Below you'll find links to some of my pens for you to fork then play with.

 * [Basic React Component Reference](https://codepen.io/SpeauDetcR/full/VdwEJP) - General overview of a basic React component
 * [React and Semantic UI - User Interface](https://codepen.io/SpeauDetcR/full/qYvERm) - This is a code challenge I did about a year ago.
 All the details are in the pen.